Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 ## or build local

- Runs CMake which configures the CPlantBox libraries by runnning
+ Run CMake which configures the CPlantBox libraries by
 ```bash
 cmake . && make
 ```
-in the root folder, and try to run some Python tutorial examples, e.g:
+in the root folder, and run some Python tutorial examples, e.g:
 ```bash
 cd tutorial/examples/python
 python3 example1a.py